The Polar Express

 Once I arrive to Williams, where do we pick up our tickets?

-How far in advance of departure should we arrive?
+How far in advance of our departure should we arrive?

 The Grand Canyon Railway Hotel is conveniently located adjacent to the Williams Depot.
 You can begin checking in at the hotel at 3:00 p.m.
-After you check in, you can pick up your tickets at will-call inside the Williams Depot.
+Upon check in you will be issued both your train and meal tickets.
 Dinner and breakfast at the Grand Depot Cafe, also located next to the hotel, is included in your package.
 If you’re on the 5:30 p.m. departure, we recommend arriving to Williams around 4:00 so you can check-in, pick up your train tickets and have plenty of time for dinner.

 What can we bring with us on the train?